ahoy-cmyk/autocrew/README.md

 python3 autocrew.py "Project Management" -a -m 3 -v
 ```

+This version includes tools to search and scrape the internet, and allows non local ollama and browserless instances to be used (remote dev)
+Its all full of hacks - don't use it :)

 This command generates three CrewAI scripts for the "Project Management" goal, automatically runs them, and provides detailed output.

 ## Contributing